kRamekar/Pandemic_2019_Predictions/README.md

 2. **Data Loading**: The data is uploaded into a pandas DataFrame from an Excel file (dataset.xlsx).
 Ensure the file is placed in the same directory as the notebook, or adjust the path to where the file is stored.

-3. **Exploratory Data Analysis (EDA)**: Initial exploration of the dataset is conducted to understand its features, data types, missing values, and other preliminary insights through visualizations.
+3. **Exploratory Data Analysis (EDA)**: Initial exploration of the dataset is conducted to understand its features, data types, missing values, and other preliminary insights through visualisations.

 4. **Data Preprocessing**:
    - Handling missing values